burakcaldir/simple_linear_regression/README.md

  ### Plot Predictions as a Line With Our Data

-   - `Below is a simple scatter plot of x versus y.`
+   - `After making predictions we can plot these predictions as a line with our data.
+This gives us a visual idea of how well the line models our data.`
    ![Plot Dataset](/image/SLR-Model.png)

  ### References: